 A ruptured aorta is caused by the weakening of a portion of the aorta wall.
 Also called an aortic aneurysm, it’s one of the more common aneurysms in horses.
 When heart rate and blood pressure increase, such as during hard exercise, or even playing in the pasture, the weak area can balloon and burst.

-Because the aorta is the main blood vessel coming out of the heart, the horse quickly hemorrhages and dies.
-There is no warning that this will happen and death occurs very quickly--seemingly before... the horse hits the ground.
+The aorta is the main blood vessel coming out of the heart, so the horse quickly hemorrhages and dies.
+There is no warning that this will happen, and death occurs very quickly, seemingly before the... horse hits the ground.
 Some people who have had horses die of a ruptured aorta report a small amount of blood seeping out of the nostrils after the horse is dead.

 02 of 07